Overview of New Zealand and Latin American Honey Sectors

 Finally, different climates call for different sustainability measures.
 Bees are sensitive to changes in climatic conditions.
 Further research on Latin America’s varied geography could reveal solutions to climate issues and sustainability best practice.
 This could offer widespread benefits to local honey economies both in New Zealand and Latin American countries looking to expand their agricultural portfolios.

 This is an exciting time for Latin America.
 As a strong agricultural producer like its Kiwi neighbor, honey has been surprisingly overlooked as a potential key export for the region.
-Businesses should consider how this sector could contribute to their success and the continued growth of the region.
+Businesses should consider how the honey exports sector could contribute to their success and the continued growth of the region.

 New Zealand’s hive of export and import activity make it one of the most attractive markets in the world for investors.
 With a multicultural population, opportunities for new businesses are plentiful and incredibly diverse.